Atika-Lodhi/Treasure-Hunt/README.md

 ## 🗺️ Game Features
 - Tile-based world with multiple levels
-- Combat system with melee and fireball attacks
+- Combat system with Sword and fireball attacks
 - Interactive environment: doors, trees, chests, and merchants
 - Inventory and equipment system
 - Dungeon exploration with hidden treasures